valoeghese/Multi-Speed-Rail/README.md

-dont use this, someone already had the same idea but did it better.
+Note: someone else already had the same idea but did it better.
 I made this anyway for fun.
+You can find their mod [here](https://modrinth.com/mod/highspeed-rail)

 # Multi-Speed Rail